Electric (Katy Perry song): Reception

 Halle Kiefer of Vulture said that it follows "in the well-trod footsteps of 'Roar' and 'Firework, describing all three of them as "inspirational pop ballads".
 A staff review from Billboard wrote that the song "sees Perry return to anthemic pop."
-MTV's Patrick Hosken called the song "belt-ready bop."
+MTV News' Patrick Hosken called the song "belt-ready bop."
 In an article published by Universal Music Poland, the writer said the song "makes [the listener] immediately charged with the positive energy, in keeping with the song's title."

 Music video

 Development and release

 "Pikachu is the evolved form of Pichu, so in the video, you see the younger version of me with Pichu and myself in the present day with Pikachu.
 We both evolve, yet retain a sense of playfulness."

 — –Perry talking about the music video.

 The music video was directed by Mexican-American filmmaker Carlos López Estrada, written by Estrada, Doug Klinger and Perry, with Klinger beinger executive producer, and Santiago Gonzales being director of photography.
 It was recorded on Hawaiian island Oahu in such locations as Diamond Head Lighthouse and Kualoa Ranch.
 United States Coast Guard approved shooting on the island.
-Perry told MTV said that one of the ideas behind the music video was a "reminder of her trying to figure out who she wanted to be as a teenage artist performing under her given name, Katheryn Hudson."
+Perry told MTV News said that one of the ideas behind the music video was a "reminder of her trying to figure out who she wanted to be as a teenage artist performing under her given name, Katheryn Hudson."
 Singer also added that she chose Hawaii as clip's location because it "provided the perfect lush and naturalistic surroundings."
 Shooting took two 12-hour days.

 Before the shooting, the production team was looking for a "girl with blonde hair and blue eyes that could play the guitar."
 Meili Aspen Caputo was finally cast to play the younger version of the singer in the video.
 The actress said that her mother received a phone call from the production team, and after a hair color change, Caputo played in the music video.
 During an interview with MidWeek magazine, the actress shared that being on the set was a "fun" experience.
 Perry also mentioned: "[Caputo] put her hair in pigtails and she looks identical to this one from that video I have of me playing."

 The music video starts off in Diamond Head Lighthouse (pictured).

 Good Morning America shared a thirty-second sneak peek of the "Electric" music video on May 13, 2021, which premiered in full the following day.
 The behind-the-scenes video was published on Perry's official YouTube channel on June 7, 2021.